juliarcha/putty-ssh-auth-docs/reference.md

 ## Troubleshooting

-In an SSH Key Authentication configuration, small details can prevent a successful connection.
+In an SSH key authentication configuration, small details can prevent a successful connection.
 This section covers the most common errors, explaining their likely causes and recommended remediation actions.

 | **Common error**  | **Probable cause**  | **Recommended action**   |
 |-------------------|---------------------|---------------------------|